taylorglass16/GLASS-SANTIAGO-MADA-project/results/output/README.md

-Folder for output files from models or other analyses.
+This folder is for output files from models or other analyses.

 These need to be further processed into figures or tables for presentation.